Operation Golden Swords: 5 June to 11 June

 On 5 June, intense overnight clashes in Zinjibar which began the previous day left at least 23 militants and one soldier dead, and another injured.
 15 of the militants were killed at the Shaddad Fort, while others were killed near the Hassan Stadium and al-Kawd as they attempted to infiltrate military positions in the southwestern and northern edges of the city.
 The military reported 10 militant casualties during clashes in Jaar.

 On 6 June, clashes in Zinjibar which began the previous night into the morning left 17 militants and six soldiers dead.
 They were described as one of the fiercest rounds fighting in the city since the offensive began.

 On 7 June, an airstrike on the eastern outskirts of Jaar destroyed a pick-up truck loaded with heavy weapons as it driving on a road to Zinjibar.
 The strike left 5 militants dead and three wounded.
 Ansar al-Sharia militants attempted to retake control of the village of Batis, north of Jaar, after it was secured by government forces a week earlier.
 Popular Committee fighters along with soldiers backed by artillery fought off the attack and killed at least 20 militants.
-An ambush near Batis lead by former militant and Popular Committee leader Abdullatif al-Sayed killed five militants.
+An ambush near Batis led by former militant and Popular Committee leader Abdullatif al-Sayed killed five militants.
 A Yemeni plane bombed a militant checkpoint in Mudiyah, killing two militant commanders while they were inspecting it and injuring seven others.
 In Lawdar, local tribesmen foiled two separate attempts by suicide bombers to infiltrate the town.